Cracking the Code: G28 G-Code for Machinists

 G91 G28 X0 Y0 Z0

-Move straight a distance, then on to the Reference position
+Move straight a distance, then on to the Zero Position

 G91 G28 X0 Y0 Z4.0

 This variation is telling G28 that the intermediate position is 4″ above the current tool position, hence the machine moves up 4″ before heading straight from there to the reference position.
-This is much less likely to hit some errant fixture or part of the workpiece than just commanding a move straight to the reference position.
+This z-axis move makes it much less likely to hit some errant fixture or part of the workpiece than just commanding a move straight to the reference position.

 Beware absolute mode!